WeismanGitHub/Population-Map-Discord-Bot/README.md

   # Population Map Bot

   ### [Website](https://population-map-bot.fly.dev/) - [Invite](https://discord.com/api/oauth2/authorize?client_id=1115149738614984764&permissions=268451840&scope=bot)
-  The Population Map Bot is a dynamic map generator capable of visualizing population data on a global, continental, or country level.
-Maps are generated from self-reported locations provided by Discord server members, enabling users to explore population distributions with ease.
+  The Population Map Bot is a dynamic map generator that visualizes your Discord server's population data on a global, continental, or country level.
+Maps are generated from self-reported locations provided by server members and are anonymous.
   <br/>
   <br/>
-  Use `/map` to get the link to a server's map.
-Server members use `/set-location` to add their location to the map.
-A location can be any country and, optionally, a subdivision (state, province, etc.) within that country.
-Locations are anonymous, meaning no one can see what you set your location to.
+  Server members use `/set-location` to set their country and, optionally, a subdivision (state, province, etc.) within that country.
+Maps are generated through the website, and you can get a link to a server's map with `/map`.
 Server admins can also make it so only members who share their location can access the server.
   <br/>
   <br/>
   <div style="display: flex;justify-content: center;overflow-wrap: break-word;text-align: center;flex-wrap: wrap;">